CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 If the job does not begin to configure, then you may need to terminate and then restart the cluster.

-The terminate option does not delete the software, it only shuts down the scheduler and compute nodes.
+The terminate option does not delete the software, it only shuts down the scheduler and compute nodes. <br>
+The terminate option is equivalent to stopping the cluster.
+Once it has been stopped, the cluster can be restarted using the Start button.<br>